Nafishsy/Nafiz-Portfolio/content/home/intro.md

 #  css_class: fullscreen
 ---

-Nafiz Ahmed
+👋 Hello there!
+My name is Nafiz,
-I am a recent graduate from AIUB with a Bachelor's in Computer Science and Engineering, specializing in Software Engineering.
-Currently, I am actively pursuing funded PhD opportunities in the field of Machine Learning and Deep Learning, with a particular focus on Image Processing.
-My research experience spans from human-agent interaction in NLP to computer vision and federated learning.
+I graduated recently with a Bachelor's degree in Computer Science and Engineering, specializing in Software Engineering from the American International University-Bangladesh (AIUB). 🎓 I am actively seeking fully funded PhD opportunities in the fields of Machine Learning and Deep Learning, with a strong focus on Image Processing. 🖥️🧠📷 Currently, I am expanding my knowledge in these areas to strengthen my candidacy for doctoral programs. 📚💡 My academic background and ongoing self-study have provided me with a solid foundation in these fields, and I am eager to contribute to cutting-edge research in image processing and related domains. 🚀🔬
 {style="font-size: 1.2rem; background: #FFB76B; background: linear-gradient(to right, #FFB76B 0%, #FFA73D 30%, #FF7C00 60%, #FF7F04 100%); -webkit-background-clip: text; -webkit-text-fill-color: transparent;"}

 Check out my [resumé](/about/)